By the Shores of Time

 “Sorry,” she whispered.

-Upon their cautious entrance, they were met with an ominous silence.
-The flashlight beam stopped at the other end of the expansive stockroom, revealing rows of them making up the res of the store’s size.
-A rotting fragrance wafted within the cool, dry air which only grew stronger the further they went.
+An ominous silence crept upon their cautious entrance.
+The flashlight beam stopped at the other end of the expansive stockroom.
+The light’s edge revealed rows of shelves stretching the store’s width.
+A rotting fragrance wafted within the cool, dry environment.
+It grew stronger the further they went.
 Celeste covered her nose while a lowly gnawing droned by the back exit.

-A sudden bang from the ceiling allowed a single light that shone in the middle.
-The draft carried flurries, confirming another presence along with whatever was already inside.
-Strange, organic clicking disturbed the silence, halting them in their tracks.
-Celeste’s heart began racing as her eyes remained on Gabriel.
-Although their footsteps were light, a sudden jerk could throw everything into jeopardy.
+A sudden bang from the ceiling let natural light shine in the middle of their path.
+The gentle draft carried flurries into the floor.
+Strange, organic clicking broke the silence.
+The trio halted.
+Celeste’s heart began racing while her eyes remained on Gabriel.
+A sudden jerk could throw everything into jeopardy despite their cautious approach.

-He reached for her flashlight, gently prying it from her hand.
-Its light shone against its long, homemade muzzle when he paired it together.
+Gabriel reached for her flashlight and gently pried it from her hand.
+Its light shone against his pistol’s long, homemade muzzle.
 The beaten metal door revealed streaks of curdling blood.
-Johnny glanced over, his hands trembling as the gnawing intensified.
-The clicks occurred again, accompanied by nimble footsteps that covered ground throughout the cold stock room.
+Johnny glanced over, his hands trembling when the gnawing intensified.
+Again, the clicks were accompanied by nimble footsteps covering the cold stock room.

 “What the fuck is that?”
 Johnny panicked.